 Flights to Tauranga

 Whatever you want for your holiday, the Bay of Plenty is ready and willing to bring it to life.
-Want to see a canyon full of glow worms or step on an active volcano?
+Want to see a canyon full of glow worms?
 Want to learn to surf or wrangle a blokart?
 Want to shop at a farmers market then visit a brewery for a tasting paddle?
 Bring your vacation ambitions to Tauranga, Mount Maunganui or Whakatāne and let the fun begin.

 About our flights to Tauranga